photoprism/photoprism/SECURITY.md

 - vulnerability description
 - reproduction steps

-We will then try to reproduce the problem, determine the impact and get back to you as soon as possible.
+When we receive a meaningful and verifiable vulnerability report from you, we will try to reproduce the issue, determine the impact and get back to you as soon as possible.

+We kindly ask you not to send HTML emails for this purpose, but only plain text.
 Confirmed vulnerabilities will be fixed within 90 days, depending on the severity and whether third-party packages are affected.

 ## Responsible Disclosure